lsst/rtn-045/index.rst

 Include a caption that describes the figure (see example below, with alt-text and a caption).

-For plots made in the Portal results view, the recommendations under :ref:`accessibility-considerations` should be adopted to create colorblind-friendly plots.
+For plots made in the Portal results view, the recommendations under :ref:`Accessibility considerations<accessibility-considerations>` should be adopted to create colorblind-friendly plots.

 Alternate-Text (alt-text)
 ^^^^^^^^^^^^^^^^^^^^^^^^^

 All figures in Portal tutorials should have an alt-text statement.
-The motivation and guidance for writing alt-text is provided under :ref:`accessibility-considerations`.
+The motivation and guidance for writing alt-text is provided under :ref:`Accessibility considerations<accessibility-considerations>`.

 To add alt-text to an image in the reStructured text environment, use the ``:alt:`` command.
 In RST, this is done as in the following example.